Heiner1/AAPS-Wiki-en/DanaRS-Insulin-Pump.md

 *  Select Menu by tapping the 3 dots in the top right.
 Select Preferences.

-*  Select DanaRS Pair New Pumo, and click your DanaRS serial number.
+*  Select DanaRS Pair New Pump, and click your DanaRS serial number.

 *  Select Pump password, and input your password.
 (Default password is either 1234 or 0000)